openshift-eng/elliott/README.md

 See the `--help` output for additional examples and descriptions.

-## `advisory:find-builds` - Find Brew RPM/Image Builds, Add to an Advisory
+`find-builds` - Find Brew RPM/Image Builds, Add to an Advisory

 Brew RPM and Image builds can be attached to advisory.
-As we noted already in the `advisory:create` command, we deal with two different types of advisory, RPM and Image.
+As we noted already in the `create` command, we deal with two different types of advisory, RPM and Image.
 When you're attaching builds ensure you are attaching the right build to the matching advisory.